-This tour focuses on the endemics and other East Asian specialties in Taiwan’s well-protected forests.
+This tour focuses on the endemics and other East Asian specials in Taiwan’s well-protected forests.
 Most of our time will be spent in the mountains, but we will also allow some time in the lowlands and at the coast, looking for wetland birds.
-Orchid Island (Lanyu) has several interesting birds, and we will spend some time there looking for localized pigeons, owls, monarchs, and bulbuls.
-When circumstances allow we will leave time for other aspects of nature, for the fascinating human culture, and for chasing any reported notable vagrants.
+Orchid (Lanyu) Island also has several interesting birds, and we will spend some time there looking for localized pigeons, owls, monarchs, and bulbuls.
+When circumstances allow, we will leave time for other aspects of nature, the fascinating human culture, and for chasing any reported notable vagrants.

 The Taiwanese are a very friendly and welcoming people.
-They have blended the best parts of unspoiled, traditional Chinese culture with the influence of colonial Japan along with the native Austronesian culture.
+They have blended the best parts of unspoiled, traditional Chinese culture with the influence of colonial Japan, along with the native Austronesian culture.
 Taiwan is free and democratic, has good infrastructure, and is considered safe.
 It also offers amazing birding and good photography opportunities.

-This ‘Birding Tour Taiwan’ experience can be combined with one or more of our three exciting China tours, all of which follow this tour, in the following order: China: Yunnan Tour, China: Sichuan Tour, and China: Qinghai Tour for a once-in-a-lifetime Asian mega tour.
+This tour can be combined with one or more of our three exciting China tours, all of which follow this tour, in the following order: China: Yunnan Tour, China: Sichuan Tour, and China: Qinghai Tour for a once-in-a-lifetime Asian mega tour.

 Itinerary (12 days/11 nights)

 Non-birding day.
 After your arrival at Taiwan Taoyuan International Airport, you will be met by our representative and transferred to Taipei City.
 After checking in to our comfortable hotel you will have time at leisure before we meet for a welcome dinner in the evening.
 For those with an interest, there will be the opportunity to explore Taiwan’s lively night markets and Taoist temple scenes after dinner.

 Overnight: Hotel Riverview, Taipei